Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 ```

 These are fun exercises in isolation, but this format can be used to communicate instructions to the blockchain network of how a coin should behave when it is spent.
-This can be done by having the result of an evaluation be a list of **OpCodes**.
+This can be done by having the result of an evaluation be a list of **conditions**.

-### OpCodes
+### Conditions

-The OpCodes are split into two categories: *"this spend is only valid if X"* and *"if this spend is valid then X"*.
+Conditions are split into two categories: *"this spend is only valid if X"* and *"if this spend is valid then X"*.

-Here is the complete list of OpCodes along with their format and behaviour.
+Here is the complete list of conditions along with their format and behaviour.

 * **AGG_SIG_UNSAFE - [49] - (49 pubkey message)**: This spend is only valid if the attached aggregated signature contains a signature from the given public key of the given message.
 This is labeled unsafe because if you sign a message once, any other coins you have that require that signature may potentially also be unlocked.
 It's probably better just to use AGG_SIG_ME because of the natural entropy introduced by the coin ID.
 * **AGG_SIG_ME - [50] - (50 pubkey message)**: This spend is only valid if the attached aggregated signature contains a signature from the specified public key of that message concatenated with the coin's ID.